Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Three varieties of Common Carp are found in Iowa.
 The most abundant and widespread is the fully scaled specimen.
 Leather carp are scaleless, and mirror carp are covered with only a few large mis-shapen scales.
 Both leather and mirror carp are rare, and the former variety may have been extirpated because of its very unique genetic make up.

-Carp can dominate other fish species -- for two reasons.
+Carp can dominate other fish species.
 Carp, in their normal activities can change the aquatic habitat, and man has in many instances altered natural environments that favor carp.

 This fish was viewed with disdain, and many removal projects were undertaken in the early 1900`s through the 1960`s.
 Most projects failed to eliminate carp, and few showed improvements in native species populations.
 During this same time, carp became a major commercial food-fish, being taken from the Great Border Rivers and natural lakes.
 Care is still used to prevent stocking of carp, and it is illegal to release this species into public waters.
-Removal projects are still carried out for carp as a part of overall fish management efforts, especially as the capstone effort of a lake and watershed restoration project.
-Another trend is carp utilization through commercial harvest and an increased awareness of sport and food potential of this naturalized species.
+Removal projects are still carried out for carp as a part of overall fish management efforts, especially during lake and watershed restoration projects.

 Common Carp are harvested by commercial fishermen extensively from the Mississippi River.
 About 200,000 pounds of Common Carp valued at nearly $25,000 are annually harvested from the Mississippi.